-Should You Locum Through A Limited Company?
+Should You Locum Through A Limited Company in 2023?
 Answering Your Key Questions

 Once you've made the decision to locum during your F3 year, you'll then have to decide how you want to be paid.
 These days, it's becoming much less common for locum doctors to be paid through a limited company within the NHS, especially at more junior grades.

 Most locum doctors will be paid through PAYE, where you’re paid in a similar way to a normal employee by each Trust, with tax, National Insurance, and pensions deducted automatically by your employer.
 But we do still have many locums asking for advice about working via a limited company, which involves setting up a business and contracting yourself out for work that way.

 In this article, we discuss the pros and cons of locuming through a limited company, as well as answering the key questions you’ll be thinking about when deciding if it's the right approach for you to take.